iamchuan/udacity_capstone/report.md

 ### Metrics

 GANs lack an objective function, which makes it difficult to compare performance of different models.
 Although several measures have been introduced, there is still no consensus as to which measure should be used for fair model comparison.
 In this porject, we directly compared the generated sample images at different epochs across different GANs.

+Fréchet Inception Distance (FID score)[^m.heusel]  is a measure of similarity between two datasets of images.
+Many recent researches suggest that the FID score is a reasonable metric due to its robustness with respect to mode dropping and encoding network choices[^m.lucic].

+In addition to directly compare the generated images by humans, we also provided FID scores for each model.

 ## II.
 Analysis